pact-foundation/pact_broker/docs/CONFIGURATION.md

 When setting the path, the full path to the certificate file in PEM format must be specified.
 When using Docker, you must ensure the certificate file is [mounted into the container](https://docs.docker.com/storage/volumes/).

-*NOTE: USING ENVIRONMENT VARIABLES TO SET THE WEBHOOK CERTIFICATES IS NOT SUPPORTED.*

 YAML Example:

 ```yaml